edgelesssys/constellation/rfc/attestation-config.md

       15:
         expected: "0000000000000000000000000000000000000000000000000000000000000000"
         warnOnly: false
-    # Configuration for validating the SEV-SNP ID Key Digest
+    # Configuration for validating the firmware signature.
     firmwareSignerConfig:
-      # List of accepted key digests
+      # List of accepted values for the firmware signing key digest.
       acceptedKeyDigests:
         - 7486a447ec0f1958002a22a06b7673b9fd27d11e1c6527498056054c5fa92d23c50f9de44072760fe2b6fb89740cc96
       # Key digest enforcement policy.
 One of {'equal', 'maaFallback', 'warnOnly'}
-      #     - 'equal'       : Error if the reported ID Key Digest does not match any of the values in 'acceptedKeyDigests'
+      #     - 'equal'       : Error if the reported signing key digest does not match any of the values in 'acceptedKeyDigests'
       #     - 'maaFallback' : Use 'equal' checking for validation, but fallback to using MAA for validation if the reported digest does not match any of the values in 'acceptedKeyDigests'
       #     - 'warnOnly'    : Same as 'equal', but only prints a warning instead of returning an error if no match is found
       enforcementPolicy: maaFallback